greatminds-life/blog2/content/blog/post-2.md

 <br>

 #### Reality check
 How does this rule work in reality?
-Following chart shows past 10 years of performance of one of top S&P500 ETF product - <mark>VOO(VANGUARD S&P 500 ETF)</mark>.
-It tells if you invested in the ETF 10 years ago, it would be now $27,511.
+Following chart shows past 10 years of performance of S&P500 ETF product - <mark>VOO(VANGUARD S&P 500 ETF)</mark>.
+It tells if you invested $10,000 in the ETF 10 years ago, it would be now $27,511.
 In this case, the principal amount almost tripled, we can tell based on the rule of 72, average annual interest of this product is over 10%.
 Take-away from here is that, <mark>if we choose proper investment vehicle, we could garner full effect of power of time as illustrated in rule of 72.</mark>
 <br>

 <img src= "../../images/post/voo.png" width = 100% />